Exhausted and pale? You might need to eat more iron.

 You can also do your part on a daily basis by eating plenty of iron-rich foods:

-Add these five terrific recipes starring iron-rich foods to your favorite menus repertoire.
+Add these five terrific recipes starring iron-rich foods to your favorite menu repertoire.
 Your body will thank you!

-Clam, Bacon and Potato Foil Packs: Something fun and different on the barbecue with zero clean up.
+Clam, Bacon and Potato Foil Packs: Something fun and different on the barbecue with zero cleanups.
 Try it on the beach!

-Baked Pork Chops with Sauerkraut and Potatoes: An easy one-pan dish combining Something Blue Little Potatoes with boneless pork chops smothered in onions, crushed tomatoes, sauerkraut and caraway seeds.
+Baked Pork Chops with Sauerkraut and Potatoes: An easy one-pan dish combining Little Trios Little Potatoes with boneless pork chops smothered in onions, crushed tomatoes, sauerkraut, and caraway seeds.

-Quick Vegetable and Potato Soup: Lentils make a more hearty—and iron-filled—veggie soup.
-You’ll love the tomato and basil broth.
+Vegan Lentil Soup: Lentils make a more hearty—and iron-filled—veggie soup.
+You’ll love the peas and basil broth.

-Biryani Potatoes and Poached Eggs: Instead of rice, this aromatic dish uses Boomer Gold Creamers spiced with ginger, garlic, tangy tomatoes and South Asian Biryani sauce, plus farm-fresh eggs—garnished with green onion and cilantro.
+Biryani Potatoes and Poached Eggs: Instead of rice, this aromatic dish uses Little Yellows spiced with ginger, garlic, tangy tomatoes, and South Asian Biryani sauce, plus farm-fresh eggs—garnished with green onion and cilantro.

-Indian Spiced Potatoes with Spinach: Add chicken to this savory Indian dish to up the iron ante!
+Potato, Spinach, and Egg Shakshuka: Add eggs to this savory Indian dish to up the iron ante!